santipensotti/rocAlution/docs/reference/rocALUTION-single-node-comp.rst

 HYB storage format
 ------------------

-The DIA and ELL formats cannot efficiently represent completely unstructured sparse metrices.
+The DIA and ELL formats cannot efficiently represent completely unstructured sparse matrices.
 To keep the memory footprint low, DIA requires the elements to belong to a few diagonals and ELL needs a fixed number of elements per row.
 For many applications this is a too strong restriction.
 A solution to this issue is to represent the more regular part of the matrix in such a format and the remaining part in COO format.
 The HYB format is a mixture between ELL and COO, where the maximum elements per row for the ELL part is computed by `nnz/m`.
 It represents a :math:`m \times n` matrix by:

 =============== =========================================================================================
 ``m``           Number of rows (integer).